 Let’s start with the comparison between a rigid fork and a suspension fork from Lauf (without using a suspension stem).
-When riding on Soma Cazadero supple tires with 30 psi air pressure the difference in favour of Lauf fork on bumpy forest route was only 1.7% which shows that most of the work in that scenario is done by the supple tire itself.
+When riding on Soma Cazadero supple tires with 30 psi air pressure the difference in favor of Lauf fork on bumpy forest route was only 1.7% which shows that most of the work in that scenario is done by the supple tire itself.
 But bump the pressure to 60 psi and Lauf Grit SL reduces up to 12,3% more vibrations that a rigid fork.
 Moving to the fast gravel route we see that at 30 psi Lauf fork is 9,9% more comfortable.
 Yet this time bumping the tire pressure to 60 psi lowered the advantage over a rigid for to just 5,9%.
 So what happened?

 Not it is time to go back to the bounciness theme.
-On slow forest route the rebound due to a limited 30 mm travel is gentle and mostly absorbed by the rider so you don’t really feel it even at 60 psi air pressure.
-But on a fast gravel route the amplitude of vibration is quite high so lot of energy generated by the Lauf fork springs has to go somewhere.
+On slow forest route, the rebound due to a limited 30 mm travel is gentle and mostly absorbed by the rider so you don’t really feel it even at 60 psi air pressure.
+But on a fast gravel route, the amplitude of vibration is quite high so a lot of energy generated by the Lauf fork springs has to go somewhere.
 When riding with 30 psi air pressure hard work is done mostly by the tire itself but still adding a suspension stem helps and with this setup I got a huge 16,6% less vibration than compared to the bike equipped with just Lauf fork.
 At 60 psi tire is no longer that effective in absorbing energy so most of the work has to be done by suspension stem (yet it has only 20 mm of travel so it can’t do everything).
-In result on a fast gravel route at 60 psi I got the same level of vibration regardless if I was using a suspension stem and Lauf fork or just suspension stem (which for me is a proof that Lauf was in the same time suspending the bike and generating vibrations that suspension stem had to absorb).
+In result on a fast gravel route at 60 psi, I got the same level of vibration regardless if I was using a suspension stem and Lauf fork or just suspension stem (which for me is a proof that Lauf was in the same time suspending the bike and generating vibrations that suspension stem had to absorb).

-So in a few words it looks like a 30 mm of spring suspension works best on a slow bumpy forest route and the faster we go on a gravel route (the more high frequency vibrations) the more we need to help Lauf Fork to show it’s full potential (I mean using a low pressure supple tire and a suspension stem that will absorb all the energy generated by Lauf itself).
+So in a few words it looks like a 30 mm of spring suspension works best on a slow bumpy forest route and the faster we go on a gravel route (the more high-frequency vibrations) the more we need to help Lauf Fork to show it’s full potential (I mean using a low-pressure supple tire and a suspension stem that will absorb all the energy generated by Lauf itself).

 Is there anything else worth noticing?

 Definitely!
-First we need to talk about the advantage of suspending the bike and not just the rider.
+First, we need to talk about the advantage of suspending the bike and not just the rider.
 Shockstop stem, which is very effective in isolating rider from the road vibrations, works on the handlebar level while the wheel itself is taking the usual beating.
-This disadvantage was the most apparent when I was testing a Kinekt 2.1 suspension seatpost which also was doing great job of isolating my butt from road vibrations but in the same time the rear wheel was hitting bumps very hard.
-But the reason I am talking about suspending rider vs suspending the bike approach is that when you use suspension fork like Lauf Grit you are not only gaining more comfort in terms of front of the bike but also at the back.
+This disadvantage was the most apparent when I was testing a Kinekt 2.1 suspension seatpost which also was doing a great job of isolating my butt from road vibrations but at the same time, the rear wheel was hitting bumps very hard.
+But the reason I am talking about suspending rider vs suspending the bike approach is that when you use suspension fork like Lauf Grit you are not only gaining more comfort in terms of the front of the bike but also at the back.
 This is very simple but also usually omitted rule – hits from the front wheel are not only going to your arms but through the bike frame also to your back.
-The less vibration at the front wheel the more comfortable whole riding experience.
-And my measurements shows that using a Lauf Grit SL fork with a suspension stem lowered the vibrations at the back of the bike by 5,8% of a fast gravel route (compared to the same benchmark bike with only suspension stem at 30 psi tire pressure).
+The less vibration at the front wheel the more comfortable the whole riding experience.
+And my measurements show that using a Lauf Grit SL fork with a suspension stem lowered the vibrations at the back of the bike by 5,8% of a fast gravel route (compared to the same benchmark bike with only suspension stem at 30 psi tire pressure).

 Then there is a huge tire clearance of Lauf Grit SL fork.
 I mean HUGE!
 Just look at the pictures with a 42mm Soma Cazadero tire.
 I easily managed to put a Schwalbe Thunder Burt 650×2,25 inch tire with tons of clearance.
 I believe that Soma Cazadero 700x50c will also fit nicely (which I will test very soon!).
 But this huge amount of clearance can be somehow misleading because of the 30 mm of vertical movement of the wheel that always should be taken into account while choosing the wheel and tire (so it may look that you can put there even 60 mm tire but I would not go as far exactly because on a bigger bumps the tire could start rubbing the fork).